What your PAYE code means – continued

 Changes to codes

-The starting point for the code will be your tax free personal allowance (944L in 2103-14, for people under 65 on 5 April 2013).
-This will then be adjusted to the extent that you have other earnings from employments or pensions against which tax is not deducted.
+The starting point for the code will be your tax free personal allowance (1000L in 2104-15, for people born after 5 April 1948).
+This will then be adjusted to the extent that you have other earnings from employment, taxable benefits in kind, or pensions or taxable state benefits on which tax is owing.

 If your code has been adjusted and you do not know why, you should contact HMRC to check the tax code.

 K codes are different from all other codes, in that they tell the employer to use a negative tax free amount.
 If your code is adjusted to take account of other income, taxable benefits in kind or amounts owing to HMRC (as described above) but you do not have enough tax free personal allowance to cover all these adjustments, then you will be issued with a K code.

 Where other codes show an amount of tax free pay, so the higher the number part of the code, the more tax free pay you get; K codes show an additional taxable amount added to your income.
 This means that the higher the number part of the K code, the more tax will you pay.

 It is essential to check K codes individually as they may be the result of a number of adjustments, and there is no ‘standard’ answer.